 This oval-shaped fortified building was converted into a house in 1618 when the roof and windows were added.
 In the eighteenth century it was made up of tenements when one of its residents, a Patrick Black, is said to have given his name to the building.

 Sadly, in the nineteenth century, when the Victorian railway tore its way through the castle site, the Blackgate was permanently separated from the castle keep.

 Newcastle Town Walls

-The town wall consisted of gateways called Sand Gate, West Gate, New Gate, Pandon Gate, Pilgrim Gate, and Close Gate along with seventeen towers and a number of smaller turrets built as lookout posts situated at intervals between the towers and gates.
+The town wall consisted of gateways called Sand Gate, West Gate, New Gate, Pandon Gate, Pilgrim Gate, Close Gate along with nineteen towers and a number of smaller turrets built as lookout posts situated at intervals between the towers and gates.

 During Henry VIII’s reign the King’s antiquarian John Leland described Newcastle’s walls.
 He observed:

 “The strength and magnificence of the walling of this town far passeth all the walls of the cities of England and most of the towns of Europe.”

 Today remnants of seven of the wall’s nineteen towers can still be seen along with some impressive surviving sections of wall.